-Yardlong beans (aka Chinese long beans, snake beans, and asparagus beans) are thin, long beans mainly used Asian, Indian and Caribbean cuisines.
-They are most commonly used in stir fries, curries or eaten raw.
+Yardlong beans (aka Chinese long beans, snake beans, and asparagus beans) are thin, long beans mainly used in Asian, Indian and Caribbean cuisines.
+They are most commonly used in stir-fries, curries, or eaten raw.

-They are most commonly used in stir fries but are also used a lot in curries because it has a tougher exterior and can hold its shape better than a typical green bean so it doesn't get mushy as easily.
+Yardlong beans are most commonly used in stir-fries but are also used a lot in curries because it has a tougher exterior and can hold their shape better than a typical green bean so it doesn't get mushy as easily.

-They are longer than your typical green beans (1-3 feet long), so when you are preparing these, cut off and discard the ends and then chop them up into smaller sizes so they are easier to cook and eat.
+They are longer than your typical green beans (1-3 feet long), so when you are preparing these beans, cut off and discard the ends and then chop them up into smaller sizes so they are easier to cook and eat.

 You will find yardlong beans in most Asian grocery stores.
 Although I have been able to occasionally find it at my local grocery store as well.